#BellaHadid Stalker Refuses A No-Jail Plea Deal

 Brian Perez, a man from the Bronx accused of stalking model Bella Hadid, turned down a plea offer that would give him no jail time in anticipation that the case will be dismissed.
-Perez, 37, had a hearing in Manhattan Criminal Court, and prosecutors offered him a jail-free deal if he admitted stalking 21-year-old model Bella Hadid that would also give Hadid a final order of protection and compel Perez to stay away.
+Perez, 37, had a hearing in Manhattan Criminal Court, and prosecutors offered him a jail-free deal if he admitted to stalking 21-year-old model Bella Hadid.
+It would also give Hadid a final order of protection and compel Perez to stay away.

 Perez Left Bella Hadid A Threatening Message On Instagram

-The New York Daily News reported that Brian Perez’s lawyer, Jamie Singer believes that her client has a strong dismissal motion pending.
+The New York Daily News reported that Brian Perez’s lawyer, Jamie Singer, believes that her client has a strong dismissal motion pending.
 Back in February, Perez left Bella Hadid a threatening video message on Instagram warning her he would visit her home, and then he showed up at her building.

 “You want me to come?
 I’m going to come there now.
 Please don’t make me come all the way down there and then there’s a situation with your security or something.”